 Counterfeit products may be indistinguishable by visual inspection when compared to the high-quality and authentic original equipment manufacturer (OEM) products.
 Careful examinations using performance characterization, destructive physical analysis (DPA), and safety tests may be needed to verify counterfeit products.
-Figure 3 shows a comparison of two similar-looking cells that differ in performance, safety, and quality.
+Figure 3 shows a comparison of two similar looking cells that differ in performance, safety, and quality.
 Although they look similar, a teardown or DPA on the cells can elucidate contrasting quality and safety features.

-Cells from the OEM (manufacturer A) of the cylindrical 18650 model contain a positive temperature coefficient (PTC) device to protect the cells in case of external shorts.
-Another safety device included in the cell, the current interrupt device (CID), offers protection in case of overcharge conditions.
-Teardown inspection of the cells from manufacturer B shows severe quality issues such as, rust in the cell can and header area.
-More importantly, there are no PTC and CID included in the cells that are important for safety of the cells.
+Cells from the Original Equipment Manufacturer (OEM), manufacturer A of the cylindrical 18650 model contain a positive temperature coefficient (PTC) device to protect the cell in case of external shorts.
+Another safety device included in the cell, the current interrupt device (CID) offers protection in case of overcharge conditions.